Exciting are the times when two great bands come together to do a gig, one that will lighten up the darkest and coldest January night.

 The dark yet uplifting ‘Crash’ from 2006’s ‘We Collide’ provided a great dance rock moment with plenty of anthemic qualities.
 And it’s this that MESH do best, emotive gothic tinged electro with melodies and the occasional dancefloor tendency.
 There was another surprise when REPUBLICA front woman Saffron made a special guest appearance on ‘Who Says’, a number from ‘A Perfect Solution’ which was originally a boy/girl duet with Julia Beyer of cult German band TECHNOIR.

 The pairing certainly kept the crowd in good spirits as they went on to enjoy further songs from MESH’s most recent album ‘Automation Baby’ such as ‘Never Meet Your Heroes’, ‘Just Leave Us Alone’ and ‘Adjust Your Set’.
-Incidentally during ‘You Didn’t Want Me’, former MESH live keyboardist Geoff Pinckney, now of TENEK, made a passing remark that watching his former colleagues live from the other side was “very emotional”.
+Incidentally during ‘You Didn’t Want Me’, former MESH live keyboardist Geoff Pinckney made a passing remark that watching his former colleagues live from the other side was “very emotional”.

 The rousing stomp of ‘You Want What’s Owed to You’ and a fine crowd singalong conducted by Richard Silverthorn during the closing bars of ‘Taken For Granted’ was warmly embraced by all in attendance, with that latter now possibly MESH’s own ‘Never Let Me Down Again’.
 Returning with fan favourites ‘Born To Lie’ and ‘Friends Like These’ for the encore, MESH ably delivered to their loyal public.